cataclysmbnteam/Cataclysm-BN/docs/en/mod/json/guides/json_roof_mapgen.md

----
-title: Adding Json Roof Guide
+# Adding Json Roof Guide
----

 Adding json roofs to a building involves using a few more files to link the roof and building together during mapgen.